-While this archetype is perhaps the most instantly derivative, all seeming to stem from Bonnie and Clyde (1967) on one end, which in turn was inspired by Gun Crazy and Don Siegel's trashlarious 1964 rendition of The Killers (1964) on the other, (all of which inspired Pulp Fiction), it's worth including as an example of how a strong pair bond can transcend any sense of grounding in the social construct -- a simple series of escalating dares, a sudden accidental homicide or finding of a clue to secret treasure, or just the right hitch-hiker in the right car at the right time.
-Even just the heady allure of flirting can spin a pair bond out of orbit and into the fast lane of a shared private reality.
-All their friends shake their heads confusedly and dad holds the weeping mom close, for she knows her baby's going down.
+While this archetype is perhaps the most instantly derivative, all seeming to stem from Bonnie and Clyde (1967) on one end, which in turn was inspired by Gun Crazy and Don Siegel's trashlarious 1964 rendition of The Killers (1964) on the other, (all of which inspired Pulp Fiction), it's worth including as an example of how a strong pair bond can transcend any sense of grounding in the social construct.
+It starts as a simple series of escalating dares, a sudden accidental homicide, discovering and grabbing of a suitcase full of drugs or money, or maybe just the right hitch-hiker in the right car at the right time.
+Even just the heady allure of flirting can spin a pair bond out of social orbit and into the fast lane of a shared private reality.
+All their friends shake their heads confusedly and dad holds the weeping mom close --her baby's going down.
 Their friends and family don't get to benefit from the glow of the couple's charisma, reading about them in the paper, or being grilled by the cops.
 But we do --we're the couple's unborn, lost potential child.

 Part of the effectiveness of the outlaw pair bond hinges on their having just the right chemistry.
 Hey sometimes it's not even there and that's the chemistry.
 But if the passion is there then there's too the velocity that lets them bust loose from the bonds of the social order.
 We can thrill to the romance and the velocity of their escape and dread the existential payback: their eventual death.
 Or maybe if they pass all the hurtles, escape... always to the same place: Mexico.

 The other keys are the availability of guns, cars, and lots of space to hide in.
-The real Bonnie and Clyde came to prominence in a perfect storm of Depression-era factors: the wide open expanses of the middle west, a public hatred of banks; the dawn of the American highway (a by-product of the FDR's New Deal) and enough gas stations to make cross state-line driving easy at a time when the FBI was still in its infancy (it was formed to combat interstate robbers like Bonnie and Clyde, Dillinger, Ma Barker, and so forth) and sensationalist journalism that made heroes of the outlaw.
+The real Bonnie and Clyde came to prominence in a perfect storm of Depression-era factors: the wide open expanses of the middle west; a public hatred of banks; the dawn of the American highway (a by-product of the FDR's New Deal; enough gas stations to make cross state-line driving easy at a time when the FBI was still in its infancy; and sensationalist journalism that made heroes of the outlaw.

 Lastly, this archetype is perfect for low budgets and high energy.
 We all long to just drive with some dangerous man or fertile hottie we pass on the street, just hop in her or his car and leave our shitty little life behind.
-These films allow us that cathartic thrill, and when they get finally caught--if they do--we're suddenly grateful that this was all a fantasy.
-Our hatred of our shitty life is, after all, just a passing mood, just as our reverence and appreciation for it is.
+These films allow us that cathartic thrill, and when they get finally caught, if they do--we're suddenly grateful that this was all a fantasy.
+Our hatred of our shitty life is, after all, just a passing mood, as is our appreciation for it.
 Once we acknowledge our inconsistent outlook we are free even from the urge to take it on the lam.

 1. Warren Beatty and Faye Dunaway in Bonnie and Clyde (1967)